Rajpratik71/sheepdog-wiki/Getting-Started.md

 ### Setup Sheepdog

-1. Launch the sheepdog daemon on each machines of the cluster.
+1. Launch the sheepdog daemon on each machine of the cluster.
 <pre>
 $ sheep /store_dir
 </pre>